 SUPER FOR BEGINNERS

-Property investment is popular with SMSFs, so it’s important to understand what your fund can and can’t claim as investment property tax deductions if you want to stay on the right side of the ATO.
+Property investment is popular with SMSFs, so it’s important to know what your fund can and can’t claim as investment property tax deductions if you want to stay on the right side of the ATO.

 ACCESSING YOUR SUPER